Planting up hanging baskets and pots for summer

 Of course, I had help when planting up my baskets and pots.
 Emily is never far away (unless she is snoozing!)

 This is how the baskets looked at the height of summer!
-If you want fabulous baskets then pin this article on Pinterest so that you can find it again.

 I have other articles to help gardeners, old and new, so take a look at: